 A portion of the SSWU Capital Improvement Program budget funds the improvement of culverts that are impediments to fish passage.
 The City maintains a list of priority City-owned fish passage barrier improvements.
 Projects are funded based on a combination of opportunity and the prioritization ranking.
 Prioritization ranking considers existing stream conditions, fish presence, the potential for improvement, coordination with other projects, community support, funding opportunities, and the cost to complete the project.
-In 2022, the City advanced this previous work by signing a Memorandum of Agreement with Nooksack Indian Tribe, Lummi Nation and Washington Department of Fish and Wildlife which formalized our shared goals of improving fish passage and continuing to work together to replace culverts that block salmon migration.
-Through this historic agreement, the City committed to continuing our work together to improve salmon access to upstream spawning grounds.
-The project team was recently awarded a \$456,206 grant from NOAA using funds from the federal Infrastructure Investment and Jobs Act to inventory and prioritize the City's culvert replacements.
-The grant also funded an implementation plan and preliminary design for select culverts.
-The implementation plan is anticipated to be complete in 2024.
+In 2023, the City advanced work under the voluntary Memorandum of Agreement (MOA) with Nooksack Indian Tribe, Lummi Nation and Washington Department of Fish and Wildlife.
+This MOA formalized our shared goals of improving fish passage and continuing to work together to replace culverts that block salmon migration.
+In 2023, the City worked with the MOA signatories under a \$456,206 grant from NOAA to update the City's fish barrier inventory.
+Work will continue in 2024 to update the fish barrier prioritization and develop an implementation plan.

-In 2022 the City submitted four Brian Abbott Fish Barrier Removal Board (FBRB) funding applications: Padden Creek at 12th St right-of-way, Padden Creek at 14th St right-of-way, Padden Creek at 30th St right-ofway, and Squalicum Creek at Baker Creek.
-All four applications are highly ranked for State funding; therefore, in 2023 the City is funding continued design in anticipation of construction grant awards.
-In 2023, the City also plans to prepare for future grant applications by funding preliminary design of two fish barrier improvements in Padden Creek in the vicinity of Harris St. and developing a funding strategy for fish barriers at Squalicum Creek Estuary.
+In 2023 the City continued design work on three Brian Abbott Fish Barrier Removal Board (FBRB)-funded projects: Padden Creek at 12th St right-of-way, Padden Creek at 14th St right-of-way, and Padden Creek at 30th St right-of-way.
+In 2023, the City also contracted with Brian Abbott FBRB for design and construction of the Squalicum Creek at Baker Creek fish passage project.
+The City intends to design this Squalicum Creek project in 2024 with construction in 2025.
+In 2023, the City also prepared for future fish passage projects by submitting two additional grant applications for design: Padden Creek Estuary and Squalicum Creek Estuary.